fsharp/fsharp.org/use/freebsd/index.md

        make deinstall
        make install clean BATCH=yes

-   NOTE : Mono has a dependency on several other ports, which will automatically be compiled and installed (if necessary) before proceeding with the Mono build/installation.
-The ``BATCH=yes`` option used with `make` configures all of these dependecies using their default build settings; if you want to tweak these settings, leave this option off.
+   NOTE : Mono is dependent on several other ports, which will automatically be compiled and installed (if necessary) before proceeding with the Mono build/installation.
+The ``BATCH=yes`` option tells `make` to configure these dependencies using their default build settings; if you want to modify these settings, leave this option off.

 3. Build and install the F# compiler (open edition) and libraries: